Our new butcher block countertops in the laundry room and how I sealed them for a natural look.

 This post contains affiliate links, where I will receive commission from your clicks and purchases.
 You can read more about my disclosures here.

-Choosing a New Countertop
+Choosing a New Countertop for the Laundry Room

 A few years ago, I painted the floors using a stencil.
 While I loved it at the the time, my decor has changed and I no longer wanted the bold print.
 I decided to paint the floors a solid color and that quickly spiraled into making over the entire laundry room.
 I considered making my own butcher block using plywood but I couldn’t get the look that I desired.
 Therefore, I started looking for a new countertop.